R&D Tax Relief

 2. Subcontractors

-Up to 65% of unconnected subcontractor, agency staff or freelancer costs on the SME scheme (more restrictions on the RDEC scheme and from accounting periods beginning on or after the 1st April 2024 there are restrictions on overseas contractors – see R&D tax credits explained).
+Up to 65% of unconnected subcontractor, agency staff or freelancer costs on the SME scheme (more restrictions on the RDEC scheme and from accounting periods beginning on or after the 1st April 2024 there are restrictions on overseas contractors – see R&D tax relief explained).

 3. Raw Material